greenonline/Z80_Playground/README.md

 ## Preamble

-John Squires, of the now defunt [8bitstack.co.uk](https://8bitstack.co.uk), and the YouTube channel, [John Squires](https://www.youtube.com/@CircuitBreaker256), created a very nifty Z80 SBC, called *Z80 Playground*, that could run CP/M and Tiny BASIC, amongst other things.
+John Squires, of the now defunct [8bitstack.co.uk](https://8bitstack.co.uk), and the YouTube channel, [John Squires](https://www.youtube.com/@CircuitBreaker256), created a very nifty Z80 SBC, called *Z80 Playground*, that could run CP/M and Tiny BASIC, amongst other things.

 Whilst it is now pretty difficult to find much info out about its design, he did mention that an earlier iteration upon breadboard, was based upon the *Four IC Z80 SBC* – in the videos, he refers to similarity of the breadboard version to the "4 IC Z80" design – which is, most probably, this project, [A 4\$, 4ICs, Z80 homemade computer on breadboard](https://hackaday.io/project/19000-a-4-4ics-z80-homemade-computer-on-breadboard/).

 Unfortunately, around 2022, new videos ceased to be posted, and the whole project seemed to have died.
-The Wayback Machine shows 8bitstack.co.uk as unresposive on [8 June 2022](https://web.archive.org/web/20230621025919/http://8bitstack.co.uk/), and the domain was up for sale by [Feb 21 2023](https://web.archive.org/web/20240221232442/https://8bitstack.co.uk/).
+The Wayback Machine shows 8bitstack.co.uk as unresponsive on [8 June 2022](https://web.archive.org/web/20230621025919/http://8bitstack.co.uk/), and the domain was up for sale by [Feb 21 2023](https://web.archive.org/web/20240221232442/https://8bitstack.co.uk/).
 The last good snapshot was on [April 13 2022](https://web.archive.org/web/20230413220854/https://8bitstack.co.uk/).

-This is the best image of the PCB and components that I could find, via [a sold out ebay listing](https://www.cafr.ebay.ca/itm/114754711447) on eBay in Canada, from 2021 – even though the year is not shown in the listing, 2021 is the last year that April 7 fell on a Wednesday (Mercredi):
+This is the best image of the PCB and components that I could find, via [a sold out eBay listing](https://www.cafr.ebay.ca/itm/114754711447) on eBay in Canada, from 2021 – even though the year is not shown in the listing, 2021 is the last year that April 7 fell on a Wednesday (Mercredi):

 [![PCB v1.2][1]][1]